hn303/CamLandEc-RM03/index.md

 |

-**Time &amp; Group** : Supervision will be given in 1 hour to small groups (3 or 4 students in each group).
+**Time &amp; Group** : Supervision will be given in 1 hour to small groups (3-5 students in each group).

-**Booking supervision** : when you receive email via Moodle about supervision scheduler, please carefully choose your preferred time slot.
-Please noted that supervisors would strictly stick to the enrolled lists on the scheduler and all change of time slots should be completed via Moodle scheduler.

-**Preparation &amp; Platform** : The supervision will be given via Microsoft Teams, a supported online collaboration tool for the University.
+**Preparation &amp; Platform** : The supervision will be given via **Microsoft Teams**, a supported online collaboration tool for the University.
 Please download and test Microsoft Teams and **log in with your Cambridge Microsoft account** (not your personal account) before the first supervision.
 Before each supervision, supervisors will invite you to chat groups by your Cambridge email address (Please make sure you are using the right account).
 Check the following link for installation instruction and how to share your screen within group chat: [Setup Microsoft Teams](https://hn303.github.io/CamLandEc-RM03/setup_teams){:target="\_blank"}.

 Related Links: